josiasmontag/laravel-email-verification/README.md

     composer require josiasmontag/laravel-email-verification

-After installing the email verification package, register the `Lunaweb\EmailVerification\Providers\EmailVerificationServiceProvider` in your `config/app.php` configuration file:
+In Laravel 5.5 the service provider will automatically get registered.
+In older versions of the framework just register the `Lunaweb\EmailVerification\Providers\EmailVerificationServiceProvider` in your `config/app.php` configuration file:

 ```php
 'providers' => [